SLIBIO/SLib-Doc/source/Introduction/Index.rst

 Write once and Run Anywhere
 ============================

-SLib.io provides all the functionality that can be found in native mobile and desktop development SDKs.
+SLib provides all the functionality that can be found in native mobile and desktop development SDKs.

 Users build their apps once and can run it anywhere (Windows/Mac OS/Linux/iOS/Android/Tizen).